WHY I AM NOT A CHRISTIAN

 Any Christian who uses that fuzzy, generalized, horse-manure "out of context" defense, without making the effort to explain how the context specifically invalidates my statements, is a person without integrity.

 I am a theist.
-A 95% theist, a 5% agnostic.
-I have a little doubt about God, because there is so much natural evil in the world, and because, try as we might, we humans cannot know there is a God.
+Roughly a 65% theist, a 35% agnostic.
+I have some doubt about God, because there is so much natural evil in the world, and because, try as we might, we humans cannot know there is a God.
 We cannot get tangible evidence or proof.
 We can only be convinced by the weight of reason and plausible interpretations of the world we find ourselves in.
 We must live by a faith in God rather than by a knowledge of God.

 But, if there is a God, as I believe there is, I have no doubt, not one iota of doubt, that He is not the Christian God, and, that He is ashamed of Christians for the nonsense they believe to come from Him.